UK Finance Glossary

 - BADR — Business Asset Disposal Relief

 - A CGT relief (formerly Entrepreneurs' Relief) that reduces CGT on qualifying business asset sales, up to a £1 million lifetime limit.
-The rate is 14% for 2025/26 (increased from 10% in April 2025; rises further to 18% in April 2026).
+The rate is 14% for 2025/26 (rising to 18% from April 2026).

 - Basic Rate Tax